digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 The above values file, enables `Loki` and `Promtail` for you, so no other input is required. `Prometheus` and `Grafana` installation is disabled, because [Section 4 - Set up Prometheus Stack](../4-setup-prometheus-stack) took care of it already. `Fluent Bit` is not used, so it is disabled by default as well.

 Next, install the stack using `Helm`.
-The following command installs version `2.4.1` of `grafana/loki-stack` in your cluster, using the `Starter Kit` repository `values` file:
+The following command installs version `2.4.1` of `grafana/loki-stack` in your cluster, using the `Starter Kit` repository `values` file (also creates the `monitoring` namespace, if it doesn't exist):

 ```shell
 HELM_CHART_VERSION="2.4.1"